Introduction

 Read more below:

-In general, the research problems will be fun and attractive to someone with a decent background in programming who has
+In general, the research problems will be fun and attractive to someone with a decent background in programming and/or has

-genuine interest in math, algorithms, and computation, and who would seek the sub-field of
+genuine interest in math, algorithms, and computation, and who would seek the mathematics or

 theoretical computer science as a graduate or career choice.
 Here are some examples: